-- (a) Admission to the Bar of this Court.
-Admission to the Bar of this Court is limited to attorneys of good moral character who are members in good standing of the State Bar of Montana. - (b) Procedure for admission.
+(a) Admission to the Bar of this Court.
+Admission to the Bar of this Court is limited to attorneys of good moral character who are members in good standing of the State Bar of Montana.

+(b) Procedure for admission.
 Each applicant for admission shall present to the clerk a written petition for admission, stating the applicant's residence and the date of admission to the State Bar of Montana.
 The petition shall be accompanied by a certificate of a member of the Bar of this Court that the applicant is of good moral character and a member in good standing of the State Bar of Montana.
-Upon qualification, the applicant may be admitted, upon oral motion or without appearing, as determined by the Court, by signing the prescribed oath and paying the prescribed fee. - (c) Practice in this Court.
-Except as otherwise provided in this Rule, only members of the Bar of this Court who are classified as active members in good standing by the State Bar of Montana shall practice in this Court. - (d) Attorneys for the United States.
+Upon qualification, the applicant may be admitted, upon oral motion or without appearing, as determined by the Court, by signing the prescribed oath and paying the prescribed fee.

+(c) Practice in this Court.
+Except as otherwise provided in this Rule, only members of the Bar of this Court who are classified as active members in good standing by the State Bar of Montana shall practice in this Court.
+An attorney's continued registration in the Court's CM/ECF system is not evidence of good standing.

+(d) Attorneys for the United States.
 An attorney who is not eligible for admission under L.R.
 83.3(a) but who is a member in good standing of and eligible to practice before the Bar of any United States Court or of the highest court of any state, or of any territory or insular possession of the United States, and who is of good moral character, may practice in this Court in any matter in which that attorney is employed or retained by the United States or its agencies and is representing the United States or any of its officers.
 Attorneys so permitted to practice in this Court are subject to the jurisdiction of the Court with respect to their conduct to the same extent as members of the Bar of this Court.
+Effective December 1, 2006, attorneys whose new principal employment is to represent the United States in the District of Montana are not permitted to practice under this Rule and must be members of the Bar of the State of Montana.